eqNj/eqN-PD2-Filter/README.md

 Added new Diamond recipes to applicable magic crafting base and stacked Diamond descriptions when using the 'ShowRecipes' filter level.

-Added new LLD tags for daggers that would be good for Kick/MA Assassin and Poison Strike Necromancer.
+Added new LLD tags abd high level tags for daggers that would be good for Blade/Kick/MA Assassin and Poison Strike Necromancer.

-Added new high level tags for daggers that would be good for all kinds of Assassins as well as Poison Strike Necromancer.

-Added Half Freeze Duration / Cannot Be Frozen status to player cubes.
+Added Half Freeze Duration / Cannot Be Frozen status to the Horadric Cube.

 Added improved drop highlights for applicable ethereal set items.